-Shoreline Master Plan Goals and Policies Economic Davalonment Public Access Circulation Lane Use Conservation Historic & Cultural Scientific &amp; Educational Flood landscaping, and quality building design to maintain property values, safe living environments, and the City's unique identity and distinctive entryways.
+Shoreline Master Plan Goals and Policies Economic Development Public Access Circulation Lane Use Conservation Historic & Cultural Scientific & Educational Flood Damage property values, safe living environments, and the City's unique identity and distinctive entryways.
 GD 4: Promote economic development and redevelopment to provide for a tax base that is balanced so the tax burden is shared among residential, commercial, and industrial properties.
-4 GD 5: Provide public infrastructure and services that are cost-effective, efficient, and sensitive to the environment; and that balance the use of private vehicles, cars/vanpools, public transit and non- motorized modes of transportation - including a comprehensive system of bicycle and pedestrian routes - for the movement of people and goods.
-GD 6: Protect and enhance the City's critical areas, habitats, and shoreline management zones to support fish and wildlife resources and provide physical and visual access opportunities.
+4 4 GD 5: Provide public infrastructure and services that are cost-effective, efficient, and sensitive to the environment; and that balance the use of private vehicles, cars/vanpools, public transit and non-motorized modes of transportation-including a comprehensive system of bicycle and pedestrian routes-for the movement of people and goods.
+4 4 GD 6: Protect and enhance the City's critical areas, habitats, and shoreline management zones to support fish and wildlife resources and provide physical and visual access opportunities.
 4 4 4 4 GD 7: Provide a system of parks, recreational, and cultural facilities that incorporates both public entities (City, County, State, Port of Everett, and schools), private assets to expand opportunities within the City, views of the water and mountain scenery and public access along the shoreline.
-4 General Shoreline Policies SH 1: Work with the Port of Everett, the City of Everett, Snohomish County, BNSF, and other entities, or private landowners to 4 4 4 4
+4 4 4 General Shoreline Policies SH 1: Work with the Port of Everett, the City of Everett, Snohomish County, BNSF, and other entities, or private landowners to develop direct linkages to the waterfront, to provide a diversity of recreational opportunities, and to restore ecological 4 4 4 4